The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Outline of the strategy

 The first key step is to construct extensions $\xi_{i,i+1}$, $i=1,2,3$, of the unit normal vector field $\bar{\vec{n}}_{i,i+1}$ of the \emph{calibrated} interfaces ${\bar{I}}_{i,i+1}$.
-As in the case of a single interface, the extensions $\xi_{i,i+1}$ and the velocity field $B$ are constructed to have the following properties: \begin{itemize}[leftmargin=0.7cm] \item The time evolution of the vector fields $\xi_{i,i+1}$ is approximately described by transport along the flow of the velocity field $B$.
-More precisely, for the vector field $B$ we have for $i=1,2,3$ that
+As in the case of a single interface, the extensions $\xi_{i,i+1}$ and the velocity field $B$ are constructed to have the following properties: